subnetspider/subnetspider.github.io/_posts/2025-08-13-trying-out-netgraph-vnet-jails-with-ngbuddy.md

 ## Context

-After reading the latest FreeBSD Journal "[Netgraph for the Rest of Us](https://freebsdfoundation.org/our-work/journal/browser-based-edition/networking-3/netgraph-for-the-rest-of-us/)" by Daniel J. Bell, I discovering the tool `ngbuddy(8)` and wanted to try it out.
+After reading the latest FreeBSD Journal "[Netgraph for the Rest of Us](https://freebsdfoundation.org/our-work/journal/browser-based-edition/networking-3/netgraph-for-the-rest-of-us/)" by Daniel J. Bell, I discovering the tool `ngbuddy(8)`, and immediately wanted to try it out myself.
-I actually wanted to try Netgraph for a while now, but I could never figure out how to configure it manually, as it is rather complicated.
+I actually wanted to experiment with Netgraph for a while now, but I could never figure out how to configure it manually, as it is rather complicated.
 However, this seemed like the perfect opportunity, so I installed FreeBSD 14.3-RELEASE in a fresh VM on my second Proxmox VE and created a couple of Bastille VNET jails, which I modified to use Netgraph.

 ---

 ## Steps

+Here are the steps I've used to get everything up and running, minus setting up the FreeBSD hosts itself (pkg repos, doas, ssh, etc.):

-Installing the necessary packages:
+**Installing the necessary packages:**
 ```shell
 doas pkg install -y bastille ngbuddy
 ```

-Setting up ngbuddy:
+**Setting up ngbuddy:**
 ```shell
 doas service ngbuddy enable
 ```